yuejiaointel/oneDAL/README.md

 Acceleration on CPUs is achieved by leveraging SIMD instructions and exploiting cache structures of modern hardware, while GPU acceleration leverages the SYCL framework and the oneMKL library.

-oneDAL is part of the [UXL Foundation](http://www.uxlfoundation.org) and is an implementation of the [oneAPI specification](https://spec.oneapi.io) for the oneDAL component.
+OneDAL is part of the [UXL Foundation](http://www.uxlfoundation.org) and is an implementation of the [oneAPI specification](https://oneapi-spec.uxlfoundation.org) for the oneDAL component.

 ## Usage